List of silver coins of the German Empire: Edge

-The edge of the 2 Mark coin is milled with 140 notches, while the perimeter of the 3 and 5 Mark coins are stamped with the inscription GOTT with UNS ("God with Us").
+The edge of the 2 Mark coin is milled with 140 notches, while the perimeter of the 3 and 5 Mark coins are stamped with the inscription GOTT MIT UNS ("God with Us").
 Between the words are two arabesques with an iron cross between them.

 List

 The following is a table of the silver coins issued by the German Empire.